svenrubio/blockland-render-v20/README.md

 [View on Blockland Glass](https://blocklandglass.com/addons/addon.php?id=592) | [Download](https://blocklandglass.com/addons/download.php?id=592)
 ------------ | ------------- |

-## What's New in the Halloween Update
-- Visual effects have been overhauled
-- New and improved sound effects
-- (Experimental) You can now play as Render.
-Controllable Render spawns can be enabled in preferences.
-- Partial compatibility with v20
-- Tons of minor tweaks and bugfixes

 ## The Glitch Detector
 ![DetectorImg](https://raw.githubusercontent.com/LakeYS/blockland-render/master/Support_Render/models/Icon_detector.png)
 This is the Glitch Detector.
 This tool will alert you to the presence of Render by measuring glitch energy.
 It has one weakness, however; Render can passively observe you without being detected.